sherryxiaoyizhu/kotlin-youtube-app/README.md

 - Click on the YouTubePlayerView to play video (if video is not available in the app, then user can view videos on YouTube web page, see the following step)
 - Click on the YouTube search icon (upper right corner) to redirect to a WebView (the real YouTube web page)
 - Click on chevron button to expand or fold description text view
+- View the video up next
-- Show video description in a ScrollView
+- Show content in a ScrollView

 ### API